spencer-shadley/completed-class/01-Class-Content/21-mern/01-Activities/04-Stu_AJAXFormDelete/README.md

 ### Part 1

 * Open the `Books.js` file.
-Add code so that `this.state.title`, `this.state.author`, and `this.state.synopsis` are updated as their corresponding `Input` components are updated (see the `name` properties on each `Input`).
+Add code so that `formObject.title`, `formObject.author`, and `formObject.synopsis` are updated as their corresponding `Input` components are updated (see the `name` properties on each `Input`).
 Any props you attach to the `Input` components will be passed down to their underlying elements, so there's no need to modify any code other than the code inside of `Books.js`.

 * Add code so that when the `FormBtn` is clicked, an AJAX request is performed saving the new book.
 An object containing the new book's `title`, `author` and `synopsis` should be passed into the `API.saveBook` method.